YOU are waiting for that companion to hug, kiss, love, and adore you…

 He told her to go and get a drink from the water jars the men had filled when she got thirsty.
 He shared his bread, wine vinegar, and roasted grain with her and she was able to eat until she got full.

-We can also observe that Boaz was (kind) –
+We observe that Boaz was (kind) –

 “And now, my daughter, don’t be afraid.
 I will do for you all you ask.
 All the people of my town know that you are a woman of noble character.”
 Ruth 3:11 (NIV)